 The most important thing to remember is to never let go of the brake strand which you’ll learn in any belay lesson.
-Auto-blocking means, to some, extent, that you could let go and it would brake on it’s own, but I don’t recommend testing the theory.
+Auto-blocking means, to some, extent, that you could let go and it would break on its own, but I don’t recommend testing the theory.

-At most climbing gyms you will be required to take a belay test before you will be allowed to top rope in the gym.
+Most climbing gyms will require you to pass a belay test before allowing you to top rope.
 Most climbing gyms have cheap belay lessons you can take or you can watch our YouTube video below to learn how to tie in and belay.

 Lowering Off the Route